komal-SkyNET/zigbee-irrigation-controller/README.md

 # ESP32 Zigbee Controller for Hunter Irrigation System [HA/Zigbee2MQTT]
 This project transforms a standard Hunter sprinkler/irrigation controller (with a REM port) into a smart, Zigbee-enabled device, allowing for seamless integration with home automation platforms like Home Assistant/Zigbee2MQTT/ZHA.

 It exposes each sprinkler zone as an individual Zigbee switch, enabling you to control your irrigation system using automations, dashboards, and voice assistants.
-The firmware is designed to be stateless, treating Home Assistant as the single source of truth for all schedules and timers.
+The firmware is designed to be mostly stateless, treating Home Assistant as the single source of truth for all schedules and timers.

 ## Features
 - Individual Zone Control: Exposes up to 4 sprinkler (can be easily modified to support more zones) zones as separate Zigbee endpoints.